 Locally-based public sector organisations such as magistrates’ courts, prisons, coroners’ courts or NHS bodies are required to transfer some of their records for historical preservation to ‘places of deposit’ – local archive services appointed by The National Archives under the Public Records Act 1958.

-Data from these public sector organisations provides information on the volume of records they hold and have transferred to their local place of deposit during the last calendar year.
+Data from these public sector organisations provides information on the volume of records they hold and have transferred to their local place of deposit since 2015.

 Access the report

-The file shows the data provided by some public record bodies that transfer records to archives other than The National Archives.
+The files show the data provided by some public record bodies that are required to transfer records to places of deposit.
 The report does not include responses from all organisations required to transfer their records, but should be seen as an indicative baseline that documents transfer activity locally.

-The responses from the 282 respondents are listed alphabetically by the name of the organisation, and can be filtered by regional location and type of organisation.
+The responses are listed alphabetically by the name of the organisation, and can be filtered by regional location and type of organisation.
+Record holdings listed in the report can include records of other organisations, such as predecessor bodies.

 What the figures mean